Person

 Summary

 Alan Trounson is a renowned embryologist who pioneered the technique of successful freezing and thawing human embryos.
-He is Scientific Director of Monash IVF which he founded and was part of the team who produced Australia's first 'test-tube baby' (1980).
-Tounson acquired his skill of embryo transfer while under taking a three year postdoctoral post at the Agricultural Research Council's Unit of Reproductive Physiology and Biochemistry in Cambridge, UK.
-He is Professor and Personal Chair in Obstetrics and Gynaecology and Director of the Monash Immunology and Stem Cell Laboratories at Monash University in Clayton, Victoria.
-He was also a Deputy Head of the Monash Institute of Reproduction and Development (now the Monash Institute of Medical Research).
+He was Scientific Director of Monash IVF which he founded and was part of the team who produced Australia's first 'test-tube baby' (1980).
+His colleagues at Monash included Carl Wood and Ian Johnston.
+Trounson acquired his skill of embryo transfer while under taking a three year postdoctoral post at the Agricultural Research Council's Unit of Reproductive Physiology and Biochemistry in Cambridge, UK.
+He was Professor and Personal Chair in Obstetrics and Gynaecology at Monash University from 1991 to 2008, and Director of the Monash Immunology and Stem Cell Laboratories.
+Trounson received numerous awards for his research.

 Details